yisiox/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

 #### Editing your Contact
-Lets update the email of our first contact added John.
+Let's update the email of our first contact added John.

 1. **Click on the Command Input Box**:
    Begin by locating and clicking into the command input box within the AssetBook interface.